datanav/docs/guide-create-first-synchronization.rst

         :badge:`Estimated time: 5 min,badge-light`

+        Coming soon

+        ..
             This tutorial will show you how to share the data with your target system.

             .. link-button:: tutorial-getting-started-share
                 :type: ref
                 :text: Start this tutorial
                 :classes: tutorial-start